h2non/rocky/README.md

 **Pluggable** and versatile **HTTP proxy** for **traffic forward and replay**.
 Built for [node.js](http://nodejs.org).

 `rocky` essentially [acts](#how-does-it-works) as a reverse HTTP proxy forwarding and/or replaying the traffic to one or multiple backends.
-It was mainly designed to assist during a backend migration strategy, using it as your frontend server or integrated in your existent `node.js` backend.

-`rocky` can be used [programmatically](#programmatic-api) or via its [command-line](#command-line) interface.
+It can be used [programmatically](#programmatic-api) or via its [command-line](#command-line) interface.

-It provides built-in features such as connect-style middleware layer, full-featured path routing, request interceptor, standalone HTTP/S server and connect/express plugin support.
+`rocky` provides built-in features such as connect-style middleware layer, full-featured path routing, request interceptor, standalone HTTP/S server and connect/express plugin support.

 **Still beta**